 - Do you want to make a really difference to some of the most vulnerable students in the city?

-Work at a brand new bespoke SEMH school with new facilities right from the start?
+- Work at a new bespoke SEMH school with new facilities right from the start?

-The successful candidate will have the opportunity to join our Academy as we complete our building programme of three bespoke buildings around the city.
+The successful candidate will likely to have the opportunity to join our Academy with the support of the current post holder for the first couple of weeks, before they start their maternity leave.
 We have already recruited two other creative passionate music teachers for two other sites and you will work with colleagues as part of that performing arts team.
-You won’t be starting from the complete beginning as you will have the template in place from the experiences of the first new builds.
 This post provides the opportunity to create a bespoke, creative programme of study for students who require something different from a mainstream offering.
-Whilst you would be the only music teacher on site you would work closely as part of a team with the other teachers of Art across our other newly built sites.

 Springwell Leeds is a new provision for the city, which we will be developing across Leeds on three different sites over the next twelve months.

 Our aim is to provide the best possible care and education that we can for children and young people with Social, Emotional and Mental Health (SEMH) needs.

 Unconditional Positive Regard is at the centre of what we do and we are creating an academy that is welcoming, caring, safe, warm and believes that all its pupils can be supported and empowered to succeed.